-Career Girls provides high-quality, no-cost, commercial-free resources to engage your mentees in exploring hundreds of careers-inspiring them to discover possibilities, improve their academic performance, and dream big about their future.
+Career Girls is a free, noncommercial, online platform that introduces girls to these careers and hundreds more, inspiring them to discover possibilities, improve their academic performance, and dream big about their futures.

-Career Girls is a video-based career exploration tool, designed especially for girls, that puts a face on hundreds of diverse careers-in STEM fields, medicine, business and finance, public service, media and communications, education, law, food and nutrition, sports, arts, entertainment, and more.
-Career Girls resources connect academic studies with a real world context, guiding girls in learning more about careers they may already be planning to pursue and many more they may not have known even existed.
+Career Girls puts a face on wide-ranging careers-in STEM fields, medicine, business and finance, public service, media and communications, education, law, food and nutrition, sports, arts and entertainment, and more-connecting academic studies with a real world context and guiding girls in learning more about careers they may already be planning to pursue and many others they may not have known were even possible.

 How does Career Girls do this?
-Career Girls brings together hundreds of accomplished women working in cities across the United States-Houston, Chicago, Philadelphia, Washington, D.C., St. Louis, Boston, New York City, Detroit, Atlanta, San Diego, Los Angeles, San Francisco, and around thee world.
-Through a series of videos, each role model shares the story of her career-in her own words and in an easily accessible format.

-What skills from her childhood does she still rely on today?
+Career Girls brings together hundreds of accomplished women working in cities across the United States-Houston, Chicago, Philadelphia, Washington, D.C., St. Louis, Boston, New York City, Detroit, Atlanta, San Diego, Los Angeles, San Francisco, and around the world.
+Through a series of high-quality videos, each role model shares the story of her career, in her own words and in an easily accessible format: What skills from her childhood does she still rely on today?
 What's a typical day like in her career?
 What are challenges she's faced and obstacles she's overcome?
 Who are her heroes?
-Career Girls role models answer these questions and many more to provide an engaging and comprehensive look at wide-ranging careers.
-Role models also share favorite subjects in school, discuss the education they pursued to achieve their professional goals, suggest reasons to consider pursuing particular careers, and offer helpful advice.
-Finally, additional tools help answer one of the most important questions, How do I do this?
+Career Girls role models answer these questions and many others to provide an engaging and comprehensive look at diverse careers.
+Role models also share favorite subjects in school, discuss the education they pursued to achieve their professional goals, suggest reasons to consider pursuing particular careers, and offer helpful advice for getting there.

-Career Girls is dedicated to providing girls of all income levels and ethnic backgrounds with the academic tools and support they need to achieve their professional aspirations.
-We hope you find Career Girls helpful as you support the young women you mentor in realizing their academic, personal, and career goals.
+Career Girls is dedicated to providing girls of all income levels and ethnic backgrounds with the tools and support they need to achieve their professional aspirations.
+We hope you find Career Girls educational resources helpful as you support the girls you're working with in realizing their full potential.

-With sincere appreciation for your commitment to mentoring youth,
+With sincere appreciation for your commitment to making an impact in the lives of girls,